student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/SQLtoPythonViz.md

-# Lab | End to End : SQL query & Data Cleaning/Wrangling in Python & Visualise in Python or Tableau
+# Lab | End to End : SQL query & Data Wrangling in Python & Visualise in Python or Tableau

 ## Introduction